-- 4 Create a new node called Vignette. - 5 In the Window palette, apply the Vignette preset.
+- 2 Create a new node called Vignette. - 3 In the Window palette, apply the Vignette preset.
 Reposition and resize it to focus on the man at the window.

-6 Drag the Gamma master wheel to the left to darken the edges of the frame.
-Drag the Lift wheel toward blue/cyan to give the room a cool look.
+4 Drag the Gamma master wheel left to darken the edges of the frame and then drag the control point toward blue/cyan to give the room a cool look.

-7 Open the Project Settings, and enter the Master Settings tab.
+5 Open the Project Settings and enter the Master Settings tab.

 Project Settings: Project 03 - The Long Work Day Commercial

-Presets Timeline Format
+Timeline Format

-Master Settings 1920 x 1080 HD 🗸
+Master Settings 1920 x 1080 HD V

-Image Scaling For 1920 x 1080 processing
+Image Scaling For 1920 × 1080 processing

-Color Management
+Color Management • Square

-General Options
+General Options 16:9 anamorphic 4:3 standard definition

-Camera RAW
+Camera RAW Cinemascope

 Capture and Playback 24 v frames per second

-Subtitles
+Use drop frame timecode

+Enable interlace processing

-Fairlight Playback frame rate 24 frames per second
+Playback frame rate 24 frames per second

-Enable video field processing

-Change the Timeline resolution to 3840 x 2160 Ultra HD which is a 1.77:1 aspect ratio 4K resolution with the same aspect ratio as 1920 x 1080 HD.
+6 Change the Timeline resolution to 3840 x 2160 Ultra HD, which is a 1.77:1 aspect ratio 4K resolution with the same aspect ratio as 1920 x 1080 HD.

-TIP When rescaling media to a higher resolution (for example, converting 720p content to a 1080p Timeline, or 1080p to a 4K Timeline), you can activate a high-quality upscaling feature called Super Scale.
-To do so, right-click a low-resolution clip (in the Media, Edit, or Color pages), and choose Clip Attributes.
+TIP When rescaling media to a higher resolution (for example, converting 720p content to a 1080p timeline or 1080p to a 4K timeline), you can activate a high-quality upscaling feature called Super Scale.
+To do so, right-click a low-resolution clip in the media pool, and choose Clip Attributes.
 In the Video tab, in the Super Scale pop-up menu, choose 2x (or higher) to double the resolution.
-Doing so will substantially improve the method by which the image is upscaled in higher-resolution projects.
-However, this is a processor-intensive operation that may compromise real-time playback.

-- 9 Click Save to exit the Project Settings. - 10 If the video appears zoomed in, press Shift-Z to fit the video frame to the Viewer panel.
+Doing so will substantially improve the method by which the image is upscaled in higher-resolution projects, although it is a processor-intensive operation that may compromise real-time playback. - 7 Click Save to exit the Project Settings. - 8 If the video appears zoomed in, press Shift-Z to fit the video frame to the viewer panel.

 Compare the difference between the two resolutions.
-Note that the clip's frame and positioning in the Viewer has not changed.
+Note that the clip's frame and positioning in the viewer has not changed.
 Additionally, the Power Window is rescaled to the new resolution while maintaining the placement in relation to the media clip.
+The only evidence of change is the new anchor handle length in the center of the Power Window.

 This behavior is one of the most invaluable features of Resolve when grading and applying effects.
-The program is resolution independent, which allows you to change the frame size and aspect ratio of a project without affecting the positions of clips, images, secondary grades, effects, and generators created on the Edit or Color pages.
+The program is resolution independent, which allows you to change the frame size and aspect ratio of a project without affecting the positions of clips, images, secondary grades, effects, and generators created on the cut, edit, Fusion, or color pages.

-11 Delete the Vignette node.
+9 Delete the Vignette node.